agisga/agisga.github.io/_posts/2015-10-23-TSH_and_TPE_observations.md

 Brainstorming:

 * MLE = posterior mode with a uniform prior; LASSO estimate = posterior mode with a Laplacian prior
-* two-sided hypotheses tests: exerises 3.54 and 3.2 (ii)
-* fundamental Neyman-Pearson lemma and generalizations?
+* (informal?) fundamental Neyman-Pearson lemma and generalizations?
-* something on linear hypotheses as chapter 7
+* something on linear hypotheses as chapter 7, combined with treatment in McCulloch, Searle, Neuhaus

 -->